scotentSD/international/_posts/2020-03-26-Backend-Dashboard.md

 **What we discovered**
 Dashboard
+- Liked the clear layout
+- Liked teh 3 Big Blocks at the top which covered Key CYA's  and KPI's together
 - Staff needed to see bad feedback on globalscots.  it was deemed to be essential
 - They want to see the dates of last interactions
 - They would like less information on the dashboard and a more graphic layout
+- Suggested that there is also a section for "Notes".
+This started a GDPR discussion about what was appropriate to record.

 User profile
 - Needs space for other company details than just current company